 Add Your SSH Key to Pantheon

-- Log in to Pantheon and go to the Account page.
+Log in to Pantheon and go to the Account tab in your User Dashboard.

 Your computer is now set up to securely connect to the Pantheon Git server.
-You can view a list of available keys on your Pantheon Account page.
+You can view a list of available keys on the same page.

 Delete a Key from Pantheon

-To delete a key, go to the Account page and click SSH Keys.
-Simply click the Remove button next to the key you want to delete.
+To delete a key, go to the Account tab of your User Dashboard and click SSH Keys.
+Click the Remove button next to the key you want to delete:

 Control Path Error